NKatsitadze/Pig-Game/README.md

 # Pig-Game
 A bit more challenging JS project after the first one.
-Optimized for all screen sizes and browsers (except Safari)
+Optimized for all screen sizes and browsers (except Safari).